 The Government has stated its intent to provide copyright legislation which is both balanced and technologically neutral.
-While CLA applauds significant improvements to Canada's copyright regime introduced in Bill C-32, critical modifications are required if the legislation is to ultimately succeed in its objectives.
+While CLA applauds significant improvements to Canada's copyright regime introduced in Bill C-11, critical modifications are required if the legislation is to ultimately succeed in its objectives.

-There are several issues of concern that are relevant to libraries and Bill C-32, which include, but are not limited to Fair Dealing, Digital Locks, Exceptions for the Print Disabled, Preservation, and Educational Issues.
+There are several issues of concern that are relevant to libraries and Bill C-32, which include, but are not limited to fair dealing, digital locks, exceptions for the print disabled, preservation, educational issues and collective licensing.